Jump to

 University Mace

-The mace is carried this year by 2024-25 Student Body Vice President Briona Graham.
+The mace is carried this year by 2025-26 Student Body President Michael Hoover.
 The mace signifies the authority vested in the University President by the Board of Trustees.
 The mace used in today’s ceremony is an African walking stick that once belonged to Bishop William Taylor, the University’s namesake.
 It was donated by Temple United Methodist Church of San Francisco in 1997.

 Academic Procession

 The order of march at Taylor University is functional, not hierarchical.
 Leading the procession are the flag bearers followed by faculty marshals and then the faculty, who are grouped by department.
-The faculty then form a corridor through which the graduates pass in review.
+The faculty then form a corridor through which the graduates pass.
 The graduates are led by the Taylor University shields and student marshals.

 At the conclusion of the graduate candidates’ entrance, the platform party, led by the University mace, enters.